aachemodanova/dendrites_group_research/content/publication/first_stage/index.md

 # Enter a publication type from the CSL standard.
 publication_types: ['project_stages']

-abstract: Our research group is working on a project on "Dendrite growth," in which we explore a mathematical model of this process.
+abstract: Our research group is working on a project on "Dendrite growth", in which we explore a mathematical model of this process.

 # Summary.
 An optional shortened abstract.
-summary: Our research group is working on a project on "Dendrite growth," in which we explore a mathematical model of this process.
+summary: Our research group is working on a project on "Dendrite growth", in which we explore a mathematical model of this process.

 tags: []